jmpolitzer/use-api-request/README.md

   makeApiRequests(concurrentRequestsConfig);
   ```

-Make a sequential request (dependent variables are wrapped in double curly brackets):
+Make a sequential request (dependent variables are wrapped in double curly brackets and will always be properties of `data`):

   ```
   const sequentialRequestConfig = {